zotbins/zbce_api/README.md

     # change this to specify where you want the image files to be uploaded to
     # for your upload folder make sure you change the permissions so anyone can modify it using `chmod 777`
     UPLOAD_FOLDER=YOUR_UPLOAD_FOLDER_PATH

+    # this is the base url used for the unit tests
+    BASE_URL="http://127.0.0.1" # replace with your server name
     ```
 3. Save your changes